SFEley/crunch/README.markdown

 #### Atomic Updates ####

-Crunch offers strong, simple support for Mongo's atomic update operators -- in fact, it's the preferred approach for changing documents.
+Crunch offers simple support for Mongo's atomic update operators -- in fact it's the preferred approach for changing documents.
 The Document object has methods for every atomic operator:

     my_document.set name: 'Jill', age: 27
     my_document.inc :age, weight: 2  # Non-hash parameters will default to an increment of 1